khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 ## CSS custom properties

-Utility classes are great, but sometimes you need something more bespoke.
-For those cases, CSS custom properties (also known as CSS variables) allow you to use design tokens in a more flexible manner.
-For example, to change the caret color of an input (don't actually do this), use design tokens like so:
+While utility classes handle most styling needs, sometimes you need to work directly with a design token in a more flexible way.
+For these cases, CSS custom properties (also known as CSS variables) let you apply a design token to a specific CSS properties not covered by a utility class.

+For example, to change the caret color of an input (don't actually do this), use a design token like so:

 ```css
 .exampleInput {